 The forestry zoning process is today quite in progress in the DRC.
 The national workshop organized by the Ministry responsible for the environment in May 2008 initiated a standardization process of the different zoning methods.
 The Comité Interministériel de Pilotage du Zonage (Interministerial committee of zoning management) should be adopting the operational guide presenting the "Forestry Zoning Standards" soon as the methodological reference to zoning of national forest lands.
 It includes participative zoning in particular and was developed together with Congolese civil society.
+It's worth highlighting that participatory and community mapping in forest areas is a necessary way to enhance local capacities for REDD, and to so recognize the importance and role of participatory zoning in the REDD strategy.
 This Committee will meet for the first time in 2010.
 Within the framework of PNFoCo and the USAid/CARPE program, forest zoning should be fully achieved in the landscapes of the Equator, Bandundu and Oriental provinces (45M ha) and for forest zoning in the other provinces.